+Russian transfer pricing legislation allows the Russian tax authorities to apply transfer pricing adjustments and impose additional profits tax liabilities in respect of all "controlled" transactions if the transaction price differs from the market price.
 The list of controlled transactions with related parties resident in Russia was considerably shortened in 2019 following certain legislative changes.
 A transaction will be deemed controlled if it yields annual income of over RUB 1 billion subject to certain conditions related to the application of exemptions or special tax regimes, for example, where parties to a transaction apply different income tax rates, or at least one party pays tax on additional income from hydrocarbon extraction (AIT) and includes income (expenses) from the transaction in the AIT base.
 Controlled transactions will also include transactions with related non-Russian residents and transactions involving the external trade of goods as part of global exchange trading, and transaction in which one of the parties is an entity or individual with a place of registration, address or tax residency in a country or a territory, which the Russian Ministry of Finance included in the offshore list, provided that income from those transactions exceeds RUB 60 million.
+In case a domestic transaction results in an accrual of additional income tax liabilities for one party, the other party may correspondingly adjust its income tax liabilities.